 Every Easter weekend, the Hat Ladies get together to show off their best headwear and stroll down Broad to East Bay for all to see.

-In 2020 it takes place on April 11th.
+2023 dates are yet to be announced.
 It's completely free to attend and always a fun time if only to admire the intricate hats that the women adorn.

 Learn more about the Hat Ladies and their annual promenade here.

 Children will love a visit to South Carolina’s military college, The Citadel, as they will think they are visiting a castle!